Honda CB600F: History

 In 2005, the instrument cluster was modernised, and more importantly, it was fitted with inverted front forks, to improve road-holding and cornering stability.

-Honda took the Hornet to the United States and Canadian market for the 2004 and 2006 model years.
+Honda took the Hornet to the United States and Canadian market beginning for the 2004 and 2006 model years respectively.
 It was called the 599.

 The highly revised CB600F model came out in April 2007.
 The engine of the new motorcycle is a detuned version of the engine available in the 2007 CBR600RR giving a maximum output power of approximately 102 bhp.